 The confirmation simple color mode is based on the methodology used by confirmation signals and is the one enabled by default.
 This mode uses three colors, each one can be interpreted as follows:

-- Purple candles: Normal buy or sell signal active.
+- Purple candles: Normal bullish or bearish signal active.

 The confirmation gradient color mode is also based on the algorithm that generates confirmation signals, but will slightly differ from the previously described confirmation simple color mode.

 Lighter green colors indicate strong bullish variations, while lighter red colors indicate strong bearish variations.
-Color closer to purple indicates that the current variation might be a retracement or that the market is ranging.
+Colors closer to purple indicate that the current variation might be a retracement or that the market is ranging.